jsmithdenverdev/catfacts/README.md

 -  `catfactninja` provides a client used to fetch facts from an API.
 -  `dynamodb` provides DynamoDB storage capabilities.
--  `lambda` provides lambda handlers, helpers and middleware.
+-  `lambda` provides Lambda handlers, helpers and middleware.
 -  `twilio` provides a client to send SMS with twilio, as well as the capability to marshal strings into Twiml.

 Structuring the application this way allows our types to semantically represent themselves.
 It becomes obvious which types belong to which domain (e.g. `catfacts.Subscription` or `dynamodb.SubscriptionStore`).
 Each package acts as a thin integration layer between our core domain and a particular service or concept.